techthoughts2/pwshPlaces/docs/Find-GMapPlace.md

 Find-GMapPlace -Query '+18306252807' -PointLatitude '29.7049806' -PointLongitude '-98.068343' -Contact -Atmosphere -Language en
 ```

-Returns place information for the query location biased by provided lat/long point with additional Contact and Atmosphere fields with results in Enlgish.
+Returns place information for the query location biased by provided lat/long point with additional Contact and Atmosphere fields with results in English.

 ### EXAMPLE 9
 ```